 If you choose to use a personal anchor, do not leave it permanently affixed to your harness as this can lead to premature wear in specific locations.
 It is best do inspect your kit each time you employ it, as a gear failure when rappelling could be catastrophic.

 While not necessary, I like to have a small pack to carry food, water, rain gear and a small first aid kit.
-Unless you're climbing at or near your limit, a small pack enables you to carry all essential equipment without overloading your harness.
-If you have a hard time leading with a pack on, consider letting the second carry a communal pack or haul yours up once you've arrived at the station.
-If you're carrying a large bag to the base of the route, a small 20L pack should provide ample storage for the climb.
+Unless you’re climbing at or near your limit, a small pack enables you to carry all essential equipment without overloading your harness.
+If you have a hard time leading with a pack on, consider letting the second carry a communal pack or haul yours up once you’ve arrived at the station.
+If you’re carrying a large bag to the base of the route, a small 20L pack should provide ample storage for the climb.
 My current go-to is the DMM Zenith 18L (read a full review here).

 A sharp, light knife can be used to remove old anchor tat from stations, cut slings or cord to build your own, cut a stuck rope or cut salami for lunch.
 I usually keep mine in my first aid kit during rock climbs so as to keep my harness cleaner.